ot4i/ace-demo-pipeline/tekton/temp-db2/README.md

 ## Getting started

-The main change required is the updating of the `maven-ace-build` task to include the DB2 container interactions; this requires applying the task YAML in this directory:
+The main change required is the updating of the `ibmint-ace-build` task to include the DB2 container interactions; this requires applying the task YAML in this directory:
 ```
-kubectl apply -f tekton/temp-db2/14-maven-ace-build-temp-db2-task.yaml
+kubectl apply -f tekton/temp-db2/14-ibmint-ace-build-temp-db2-task.yaml
 ```
 The task steps rely on the other files in this directory, but no other configuration changes are needed and the pipeline can be run to verify the new steps and configuration are used.